Mashpy/laravel5blog/readme.md

-# simple Blog applicatoin in laravel
+# simple Blog application in laravel
 ------------